 The information contained within these frequently asked questions is based on current Spanish law regarding buying in Spain after Brexit, and is therefore subject to change at any time:

 Can Britons Still Own Property in Spain?

-The best news for Britons buying in Spain after Brexit is that there has been no legal change to their right to own property in Spain.
+The best news for Britons buying in Spain after Brexit is that there has been no legal change to their right to own or buy property in Spain.
 This legal right is not based on residency status, meaning that it doesn’t matter whether you have a Spanish visa or not.
 Owning property in Spain is a privilege that anyone can enjoy.

 How Long Can I Stay in My Holiday Home After Brexit?

 From a homeowner's point of view, the main change as a result of Brexit has been what is known as the ‘90 day rule’.
 Britons without a Spanish residency visa can now only stay in the EU for 90 out of every 180 day period.
 This means that Britons can’t simply buy in Spain after Brexit and move straight in permanently: they would need to secure a visa or residency permit first.
 If you only intend to live in your property temporarily, for holidays for example, then the answer to how long can I stay in my holiday home after Brexit is 90 day maximum, provided you then return to the UK and don’t intend to travel to the EU again for at least 90 days.